puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 For example if a community member triages a bug and determines that the submitter didn't include enough detail to reproduce the problem, they should assign the ticket back to the originator and set the *Status* to _Needs Information_.
 When the originator supplies the additional info, they should set *Assignee* back to the person who asked the question and update the status to *Assessing*.

-### Release Planning and Workflow

-As the development, product, and UX team members for a project plan for an upcoming release, they organize the pile of potential work into a _backlog_ that becomes a sorted list of features to add and bugs to fix before the release is ready.
-Each work item will be associated with one or more Redmine bugs, which will get their *Target version* set to the [semantically-versioned](http://semver.org) release number.
-Tickets that are targeted at a `x` release, like `3.x`, are roughly sorted but not being actively worked on.
-(Tickets that have no target version and no owner are essentially in the "pile" and almost certainly not being worked on).

-This workflow enables the "Versions" view of Redmine, linked off the ["Roadmap"](http://projects.puppetlabs.com/projects/puppet/roadmap) for each project, to act as a burn-down chart for the work remaining for a particular release.
-The teams will periodically scrub the bugs intended for a particular release and either bring in new issues or retarget bugs that, due to time or scope changes, won't be addressed.
-Once all the tickets for a release are in *Status*: _Merged Pending Release_, the release is unblocked and the Release Engineering team can begin building packages and updating the repositories.

-Once a release is out in the wild, the release engineer sweeps through the bugs that were merged in that release, marks them Closed and sets the *Released in* field to the version number of the freshly released software.

 ### Boilerplate text for ticket triage

 #### Duplicate issue